 Only a skilled esthetician can help you relieve problems with ingrown hairs.
 At the growing stage, you may find the surface itchy and you may want to scratch.
 It is advised not to scratch.
 This would be the time to apply the grape seed oil or jojoba oil.
 Using an exfoliant such as a salt scrub or sugar body scrub to the area once a week (gently using circular movements for about a minute to the areas) will help slough off the dead skins cells and allow your hairs to surface to avoid ingrowns and allow better product penetration.
 You can use such products as body lotions, oils and creams.
 Ingrown hairs can become an issue.
 An ingrown hair is when the hair is so thin that it can't break through the surface and curls up, sometimes causing a lesion (pimple) and can become infected and quite painful.
 The worst thing to do is to pick at them as you damage all the tissue in the skin layers and then could take months to heal completely leaving a darkened mark on the skin or a permanent scar.
 Any healing happens from deep within the layers and not on the surface.
 Please let your esthetician know about the ingrown hairs and she can address them at the time of your next treatment or offer solutions to help minimize the problem.
 Mia also sells PFB, a product used once or twice a day (roll on) that has ingredients to help reduce ingrown hairs and keep your skin soft so hairs can surface much easier.
 You can read more about this on the products page within this website.
 She may also want to schedule you for a ingrown hair treatment or a chemical peel.

 You will want to come to the treatment freshly showered or cleansed in the area you will be waxed.
 Be sure to wear loose clothing for your ride home.
 Do not wear any lotions, oils or creams to the treatment.
-An esthetician may not prescribe any pain relievers or antihistamines prior to your treatment but most of Mia’s clients do take one Benedryl and double the amount of Ibuprofin (no aspirin as it thins the blood) prior to their treatment to minimize pain and any histamine response for sensitive skin.
+An esthetician may not prescribe any pain relievers or antihistamines prior to your treatment but most of Mia’s clients do take one Benedryl and double the amount of Ibuprofen (no aspirin as it thins the blood) prior to their treatment to minimize pain and any histamine response for sensitive skin.
 Be sure to read the section on Contraindications.
 Click here for more information on waxing for men.
-Mia sells products for the post care after waxing to calm and heal the skin and to prevent ingrown hairs.
-Please refer to the products page for more info.